tomwayson/ambitious-arcgis-app/workshop/4-auth-me-baby.md

 The `session` service is injected into all templates, so we can directly use that in the template `{{session.currentUser.fullName}}` shows... yep, the user's full name.

 ## Persisting Session
-At this point you've likelt gotten sick of having to sign in every time the app refreshs, so lets fix that.
+At this point you've likely gotten sick of having to sign in every time the app refreshes, so let's fix that.

 By default, `torii` stores the credentials in `localStorage`, let's look at that.
 In devtools, on the "Application" tab, click on Local Storage on the left, and click on `http://localhost:4200`.
 If you are signed in, you will see a key called `torii-provider-arcgis`, with a json object as the value.